BioGearsEngine/core/share/doc/methodology/NervousMethodology.md

 *Equation 37.*
 </center><br>

-It should be noted, however, that because the muscle resistance is also controlled by the sympathetic response, the resitance against which the autoregulation acts is that determined by Equation 26.
+It should be noted, however, that because the muscle resistance is also controlled by the sympathetic response, the resistance against which the autoregulation acts is that determined by Equation 26.

 ### TBI
 Traumatic brain injuries are relatively common, affecting millions annually.
 They are usually defined as a blunt or penetrating injury to the head that disrupts normal brain function.
 Furthermore, they are classified as either focal (e.g. cerebral contusions, lacerations, and hematomas) or diffuse (e.g. concussions and diffuse axonal injuries) @cite adoni2007pupillary.
 The scope of the %BioGears TBI model is somewhat limited by the low fidelity of the modeled brain.
 The brain is represented in the current %BioGears %Cardiovascular circuit with only two resistors and a compliance, all within one compartment.
 Because the circuit is modeled in this way, TBI is considered as an acute, non-localized, non-penetrating injury from a circuit perspective.
 Thus, the TBI model can account for intracranial pressure and cerebral blood flow on the basis of the whole brain, but not to specific areas of the brain.
 However, %BioGears does provide for three injury inputs: diffuse, right focal, and left focal.
 Similarly to the @ref RenalMethodology "Renal System", the %BioGears brain circuit could be expanded to accommodate a higher-fidelity brain model.